nullifedmirror/notTube/README.md

 ## Host Requirements

-- Java (JRE) 8 or newer (up to JRE 16, newer versions are NOT supported)
+- Java (JRE) 8 or newer (up to JRE 16, newer versions are unofficially supported)
 - Internet access
 - At least 512 MB of RAM
     - Only 128 MB is required on OpenJ9 and smaller JRE's